nolimit473/Sign-language-recognizer/README.md

 - **Note**: gestures for (J,Z,etc) that involve movement have been replaced with alternative static gestures

 ## Results
--The model is able to recognize most hand gestures in real-time.
+- The model is able to recognize most hand gestures in real-time.
--Some gestures are harder to distinguish due to their similarity and model struggles in very bright/poor lighting conditions.
+- Some gestures are harder to distinguish due to their similarity and model struggles in very bright/poor lighting conditions.
--Performance improves significantly with data augmentation.
+- Performance improves significantly with data augmentation.
--Future work includes collecting more samples and improving the deep learning architecture.
+- Future work includes collecting more samples and improving the deep learning architecture.

 **How to Run**
 ```bash